 As a person ages, he or she may experience changes to body and brain that reduce flexibility, result in longer reaction times, and result in reduced cognitive function.
 Senior citizens who experience the natural effects of aging will eventually become unable to drive as a result of new limitations on their health.

-Strict laws designed to keep dangerous older drivers off the road can help prevent accidents caused by elderly drivers.
+Strict laws designed to keep dangerous older drivers off the road can help prevent motor vehicle accidents caused by elderly drivers.
 However, people age at different rates and it is also important for an individual senior or his or her family members to determine when it has become unsafe for someone to drive.

 Senior Citizens Can Be Dangerous Drivers